Impact of Hurricanes on the Environment

 By: Kyle Grammatica

-As the peak of hurricane season nears, it is important to ensure that you and your family are prepared.
+As hurricane season officially begins, it is important to ensure that you and your family are prepared.
 The impact of hurricanes on our communities is obvious, but their effect on the environment is also profound.

 Hurricane Fish Kills